Introduction: Introduction to Cake Decorating

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: What You Will Make & Learn

-Whether you are a total amateur or looking to start your own cake decorating business, this class is for you and I'm so glad you've enrolled!
-Throughout this class I will offer tips and tricks, secrets of the trade, and suggestions for making cake decorating a very simple process.
+Whether you are a total amateur or looking to start your own cake decorating business, these projects are for you and I'm so glad you're here to learn!
+Throughout the lessons in the collection I will offer tips and tricks, secrets of the trade, and suggestions for making cake decorating a very simple process.
 Here is a rundown of what you will learn!

-During this class we will design and create two different cakes — a trendy, decadent drip cake topped with sweet confections and an adorable fondant covered cake decorated with flowers and birds.
+During the lessons in the collection you will design and create two different cakes — a trendy, decadent drip cake topped with sweet confections and an adorable fondant covered cake decorated with flowers and birds.
 Both will start with a rich double chocolate cake covered in dark chocolate ganache as a sturdy (and delicious) base!